weaviate/weaviate-io/developers/weaviate/api/graphql/additional-operators.md

 <GraphQLFiltersGroup/>

 The query merges the results for `International New York Times`, `The New York Times Company` and `New York Times`.

-The central concept, `The New York Times Company` is given first.
-Related property values follow in parentheses.
+The central concept in the group, `The New York Times Company`, is first.
+Related values follow in parentheses.

 <details>
   <summary>Expected response</summary>